 With those three card options, the easiest way to earn the Companion Pass right now is to follow these steps:

 - First, set up a Southwest Rapid Rewards account.
 You’ll need your Rapid Rewards number so that your points can be designated to the right account.

-> - Next, sign up for the Southwest Business Premier Card if it’s offering a 60,000 point signup bonus (which it is offering now as of the time of this post).
-Wait until you are approved for that card – it can take a few days sometimes.
+- Next, sign up for the Southwest Performance Business Card.
+As of the date of this post, it is offering an 80,000 point signup bonus, which gets you most of the way to the 110,000 points you need to earn the Companion Pass.
+Wait until you are approved for the card – it can take a few days sometimes.
 If you have a business (which you do have if you’re side hustling), you’ll have no trouble getting this card.
 Just believe in yourself and remember that you have a business!

-> - Once you’ve snagged both cards, make sure to hit the minimum spends in the required time.
+- Once you’ve snagged both cards, make sure to hit the minimum spends in the required time.
 Once you hit the spend, you’ll earn your Companion Pass.
 If you start early in the year, you’ll have the Companion Pass for somewhere between 20 and 24 months depending on how fast you hit the spend.

 One caveat to consider – make sure you understand the Chase 5/24 Rule.
 You can read more about that rule in this post.
 Basically, if you’ve opened up too many credit cards in the past 24 months, you won’t be able to snag these cards.

 What Are Our Plans For Our Southwest Companion Pass?

 Having this perk is pretty awesome – just a year ago, I’d never even thought of travel hacking as a viable money strategy.
 The way I see it, for most people who are good with money, flying anywhere can be very affordable (and free in many cases).